JonathanHalpern/chiswick-rehearsal-room/src/pages/contact/contact.md

 path: /contact
 title: Contact Us
 contactEmail: jonnyhalpern@gmail.com
-onEmailSendMessage: 'Thanks for getting in touch, we will get back to you shortly'
+onEmailSendMessage: 'Thanks for getting in touch, we will get back to you soon'
 ---

 Louise Kaye

 louisenaomikaye@gmail.com

 phone: 2344234